What is Literacy?

 Literacy in simplest terms means the ability to read and write, but more precisely it is “the ability to understand, evaluate, use and engage with written texts to participate in society, to achieve one’s goals, and to develop one’s knowledge and potential.”
 (1)

-30 million adults fall below the level of basic literacy skills.
+adults fall below the level of basic literacy skills.
 Yet less than 10% of adults in need are receiving services.
 (3)

-19% of adults have less than a high school diploma.
-(2)
+of adults don’t have a high school diploma.
+(5)

-Literacy skills impact every aspect of adult life.
-Adults who are more literate are more likely to:
+Literacy impacts every aspect of adult life.
+Adults with better literacy skills are more likely to…

-Vote, volunteer, and access information about current local and national events.
+Vote, volunteer, and access information about current events